 Water waste is defined by the service rules as:

-- Any Water District water you allow to flow or spray off your property.
+- Allowing water provided by the Water District to flow or spray off the property.

-- Failure to repair a known malfunctioning device or supply line for more than 48 hours.
+- Failure to correct a malfunctioning device or supply line, where the customer or their agent has known of the problem for more than 48 hours.

 What does a water waste investigator do?